cseelye/pykevoplus/README.rst

 * Error handling is extremely basic and needs much more work.
 Communication errors as well as lock bolt errors need to be addressed
 * No unit tests yet
-* Currently only python 2.7 support
+* Now supports Python 3.x